CrazyJayesh123/Minecraft-Discord-Ai/RENDER_DEPLOYMENT_GUIDE.md

    - **Start Command**: `node index.js`
    - **Plan**: Free (or paid for always-on)

+⚠️ **CRITICAL NODE.JS VERSION FIX**:
+Add this environment variable to fix the mineflayer compatibility issue:
+- **NODE_VERSION**: `22.11.0`

+This ensures Render uses Node.js 22+ which is required for mineflayer 4.31.0+

 ## Step 4: Set Environment Variables
 In your web service settings, add these environment variables: